jeanimal/heuristica/README.md

 # heuristica
 Heuristic decision models implemented in R, such as a unit-weighted linear model and Gigerenzer and Goldstein's Take The Best (TTB).
-Also wraps competitors like regression and logistic regression in the same interface for easy comparison.
+Also wraps more well-known models like regression and logistic regression in the same interface for easy comparison in outcomes and accuracy.
 The models perform two-alternative choice tasks, e.g. which city is larger given that one has a university and the other does not.

 ## Goal